 Non-hemolytic immunological transfusion reactions

-- Febrile non-hemolytic transfusion reaction (FNHTR): An acute leukocyte/platelet hypersensitivity reaction that produces mild and transient fever.
+- Febrile non-hemolytic transfusion reaction (FNHTR): This is defined as an acute increase in body temperature >1°C within 4 hours of the end of a transfusion and a temperature of >39°C or 102.5°F that cannot be explained by other conditions, including other transfusion reactions.
+It is attributed to an immunologic reaction to donor leukocytes or platelets or non-immunologic reaction from pro-inflammatory cytokines in the transfused product (Davidow et al 2021a).
 It is most common type of transfusion reaction observed with whole blood.
 In human patients, this reaction has only been observed with whole blood, red cell or platelet concentrates, and fresh plasma.
 It has not been observed with frozen plasma products (FFP or cryoprecipitate).
 The reaction is suspected when there is a temperature increase of at least 1°C with no other cause for the elevation.
 This reaction has been attributed to the presence, in the recipient’s plasma, of antibodies reactive against antigens on donor leukocytes or platelets or to cytokines (TNF, IL-1, IL-6), that are actively produced by donor leukocytes and accumulate in the transfusion product with storage.

 These reactions can occur on the first transfusion, with fever being noted within the first 30 minutes (and can persist for up to 20 hours).
-They have been reported in horses, along with muscle fasciculations, tachypnea, arrythmias and sweating in adult horses given allogeneic crossmatch incompatible transfusions (first transfusion) (Tomlinson et al 2015).
+They have been reported in horses, along with muscle fasciculations, tachypnea, arrhythmia and sweating in adult horses given allogeneic crossmatch incompatible transfusions (first transfusion) (Tomlinson et al 2015).
 Vomiting and tremors may also be seen.
-Severe lung injury due to acute respiratory distress syndrome (non-cardiogenic pulmonary edema, dyspnea and hypoxemia) has also been reported in rare human cases.

-- Acute hypersensitivity: Acute hypersensitivity reactions are usually due to anaphylactic (allergic or type I hypersensitivity) reactions.
-This is mediated by IgE antibodies which activate mast cells, which then release inflammatory and vasoactive mediators, that produce hypotension, increased vascular permeability, bronchiolar constriction, urticaria and pruritis.
+- Acute hypersensitivity: Acute hypersensitivity reactions are usually due to anaphylactic (allergic or type I hypersensitivity) reactions and can begin during the reaction or up to 4 hours after transfusion.
+This is mediated by IgE antibodies which activate mast cells, which then release inflammatory and vasoactive mediators, that produce hypotension and increased vascular permeability.
+Dogs can vomit, have urticaria or facial edema, suffer from diarrhea or hemoabdomen, which is seen in anaphylactic reactions of various causes.
+Cats usually have respiratory signs, e.g. bronchoconstriction, edema, but can also vomit and have facial edema or angioedema.
+Incidence varies from 0-7% (Davidow et al 2021a).
 Another type of reaction is an anaphylactoid reaction, which is not mediated by IgE.
-The exact mechanism of this reaction is uncertain, but it is likely due to cytokines or other products which activate the same inflammatory and vasoactive mediators.
+The exact mechanism of this reaction is uncertain, but it is likely due to cytokines or other products which activate the same inflammatory and vasoactive mediators likely via IgG binding to Fc receptors on macrophages.
 Allergens in the donor blood include antibiotics or chemicals used in blood preparation, albumin and C4.
 Rarely, transfused IgE antibodies from the donor can initiate the reaction.
 This type of reaction is frequently seen with infusion of plasma (fresh, fresh frozen or frozen) and cryosupernatant.
 It has not been documented with infusion of cryoprecipitate.

 This type of reaction can occur on the first transfusion and has been seen in horses given cross-match incompatible blood (Tomlinson et al 2015).
 Clinical signs occur rapidly after transfusion (within 1 to 45 minutes) and range from minor skin reactions (this is the most common reaction, consisting of pruritis, facial edema, wheals, urticaria) to more severe allergic reactions, including hypotensive shock, bronchoconstriction and cardiopulmonary arrest.

 Treatment consists of stopping the transfusion.
-For mild reactions, administration of antihistamines and corticosteroids will rapidly alleviate the clinical signs.
-More severe signs require intensive shock therapy, including administration of corticosteroids and, possibly, epinephrine.
-This type of reaction can be minimized by pretreatment with antihistamines (in predisposed animals), slow infusion rates, not pooling products from multiple donors, and by being careful with selection of components (i.e. use cryoprecipitate instead of plasma when indicated).
+For mild reactions, administration of antihistamines will rapidly alleviate the clinical signs.
+More severe signs require intensive shock therapy, including administration of epinephrine.
+Corticosteroids are no longer recommended to treat this type of reaction (Odenuyo et al 2021).
+This type of reaction can be minimized by pretreatment with antihistamines (in predisposed animals), possibly by slow infusion rates, not pooling products from multiple donors, and being careful with selection of components (i.e. use cryoprecipitate instead of plasma when indicated).

 - Delayed transfusion-related thrombocytopenia: Post-transfusion purpura is a rare condition in human patients characterized by a severe thrombocytopenia 1 to 2 weeks after blood or blood product transfusion.
 It is believed to be due to the development of platelet-specific antibodies that destroy both the transfused and the patient’s own platelets.
 This has been reported in a dog with hemophilia A. The dog developed a severe thrombocytopenia (platelet count < 10,000/µL), on 2 occasions after being transfused (the first occurred 8 days after a second blood transfusion; the second, 5 days after cryoprecipitate infusions).
 On both occasions, the platelet counts normalized within 4 to 6 days of corticosteroid therapy (but the dog may have recovered spontaneously without treatment).
 No specific treatment is required.